SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 # A. SelfKey Extension

 ## Overview
-By installing the SelfKey Extension browser plugin, a user can deploy their blockchain address for authentication with your website.
+By installing the SelfKey Extension browser plugin, a user can deploy their Decentralized Identifier (DID) for authentication with your website.
 The SelfKey Identity Wallet (Mac OS/Win/Linux) acts as the backend layer that connects to the Ethereum blockchain.

 ## Part 1: User Requirements
-To successfully use their blockchain address as an authentication method, there are two applications that must be installed and activated by the user.
+For a user to successfully use their Decentralized Identifier (DID) as an authentication method, there are two applications that must be installed and activated by the user.

-* Step 1: [SelfKey Identity Wallet] (https://selfkey.org/download/) must be installed, opened, and logged in to an Ethereum address.
+* Step 1: [SelfKey Identity Wallet] (https://selfkey.org/download/) must be installed, opened, and logged in.
 * Step 2: [Selfkey Extension] browser plugin must be installed and activated.

 <aside class="success">